EarthScope/es_sfgtools/app/INDEX.md

 - `override` (bool): If `True`, existing kin files will be replaced with newly generated ones

 ## Garpos Config
+- `garpos_path` (str): Path to the garpos repository to use for model runs.
+Defaults to the forked version installed via pip.

 - `override` (bool): If `True`, will override existing garpos runs of the same run_id and prepared shot data

 - `run_id` (str | int ): label for the garpos run instance

 ### Inversion Parameters